Let's talk Siamese Cats

 Things to look out for

-From specific breed traits to a general health overview, here are some interesting facts about your Siamese
+From specific breed traits to a general health overview, here are some interesting facts about your Siamese cat

-Siamese cats don't have the best night-time vision
+Siamese cats don't have the best nighttime vision.

 While they may have some of the most striking eyes of any cat, with their piercing blue gaze, they lack a physiological feature that amplifies low light.
 Many early Siamese cats were actually cross-eyed, which helped to compensate for the problem, but the trait was seen as a fault.
 As a result, it was largely eliminated through selective breeding.
-It’s worth knowing all this as their poorer eyesight can make the Siamese more at risk to night-time dangers, such as traffic.
+It’s worth knowing all this as their poorer eyesight can make the Siamese more at risk to night time dangers such as traffic.
 On the plus side, unlike some other blue-eyed animals, their hearing is unaffected in any way.

-Another common problem in the Siamese is dental issues
+Another common problem in the Siamese is dental issues.

 They can also be susceptible to some specific complaints

 Siamese cats have a higher risk of developing a condition called ‘cholangiohepatitis syndrome’.
 This is an inflammation of the bile duct often caused by a bacterial infection either in situ or nearby in another organ.
 Anatomically, this duct shares its intestinal connection with three organs (the pancreas, liver and small intestine), so when one goes wrong, they can all get into trouble.
 The Siamese also has a breed predilection for a condition called ‘amyloidosis’.
 This is a deposition of insoluble ‘fibrillar’ protein in various organs and tissues that interferes with their normal function.
 The kidneys and liver are the main affected locations.
-So, if your Siamese seems off-colour in any way, it’s best to go straight to your veterinarian.
+So, if your Siamese seems off-color in any way, it’s best to go straight to your vet.

 Siamese kitten standing between two pillows on a bed